Legal provisions of COM(2021)347 - Consumer credits

 (b)the remuneration policy is in line with the business strategy, objectives, values and long-term interests of the creditor, and incorporates measures to avoid conflicts of interest, in particular by providing that remuneration is not contingent on the number or proportion of accepted applications for credit.

-4. Member States shall ensure that where creditors, credit intermediaries or providers of crowdfunding credit services provide advisory services the remuneration structure of the staff involved does not prejudice their ability to act in the consumer’s best interest and is not contingent on sales targets.
+4. Member States shall ensure that where creditors or credit intermediaries provide advisory services, the remuneration structure of the staff involved does not prejudice their ability to act in the consumer’s best interest and is not contingent on sales targets.
 In order to achieve that goal, Member States may also ban commissions paid by the creditor to the credit intermediary.

-5. Member States may prohibit or impose restrictions on the payments from a consumer to a creditor, credit intermediary or providers of crowdfunding credit services prior to the conclusion of a credit agreement or of the agreement for the provision of crowdfunding credit services.
+5. Member States may prohibit or impose restrictions on the payments from a consumer to a creditor or a credit intermediary prior to the conclusion of a credit agreement.

-1. Member States shall ensure that creditors, credit intermediaries and providers of crowdfunding credit services require their staff to possess and keep up-to-date an appropriate level of knowledge and competence in relation to the manufacturing, the offering and the granting of credit agreements or crowdfunding credit services, the carrying out of credit intermediation activities, the provision of advisory services or crowdfunding credit services.
-Where the conclusion of a credit agreement or an agreement for the provision of crowdfunding credit services includes an ancillary service, appropriate knowledge and competence in relation to that ancillary service shall be required.
+1. Member States shall ensure that creditors and credit intermediaries require their staff to possess and keep up-to-date an appropriate level of knowledge and competence in relation to the manufacturing, the offering and the granting of credit agreements, the carrying out of credit intermediation activities and the provision of advisory services, as well as in relation to consumer rights in the area of their trade.
+Where the conclusion of a credit agreement includes ancillary services, appropriate knowledge and competence in relation to those ancillary services shall be required.

-2. Member States shall establish minimum knowledge and competence requirements for the staff of creditors, of credit intermediaries and of providers of crowdfunding credit services.
+2. Member States shall establish minimum knowledge and competence requirements for the staff of creditors and of credit intermediaries.

-3. Member States shall ensure that compliance with the requirements set out in paragraph 1 is supervised by the competent authorities, and that the competent authorities have powers to require creditors, credit intermediaries and providers of crowdfunding credit services to provide the evidence that the competent authority deems necessary to enable such supervision.
+3. Member States shall ensure that compliance with the requirements set out in paragraph 1 is supervised by the competent authorities, and that the competent authorities have powers to require creditors and credit intermediaries to provide the evidence that the competent authority deems necessary to enable such supervision.

 CHAPTER XI - FINANCIAL EDUCATION AND SUPPORT TO CONSUMERS IN FINANCIAL DIFFICULTIES

-1. Member States shall promote measures that support the education of consumers in relation to responsible borrowing and debt management, in particular in relation to consumer credit agreements.
-Clear and general information on the credit granting process shall be provided to consumers in order to guide them, in particular those who take out a consumer credit for the first time, and especially on digital tools.
+1. Member States shall promote measures that support the education of consumers in relation to responsible borrowing and debt management, in particular in relation to credit agreements.
+Clear and general information on the credit granting process shall be provided to consumers in order to guide them, in particular those who take out, particularly by means of digital tools, consumer credit for the first time.
+In creating and promoting those measures, Member States shall consult relevant stakeholders, including consumer organisations.

-Member States shall also disseminate information regarding the guidance that consumer organisations and national authorities may provide to consumers.
+Member States shall also ensure that information regarding the guidance that consumer organisations and national authorities may provide to consumers is disseminated.

 2. The Commission shall assess and publish a report on the financial education available to consumers in the Member States and identify examples of best practices which could be further developed in order to increase the financial awareness of consumers.